How Internet Cookies Improve Your Browsing

 Follow these quick and simple steps to clear cookies in Firefox browser:

-However, there are a few malicious cookies that are bad cookies.
-Such cookies keep an unnecessary track of all your online activities and can compromise your online privacy.
+Third party cookies are called advertising cookies.
+Such cookies keep track of all your online activities and can be invasive to your privacy.

 A persistent cookie, also known as a permanent or stored cookie, is used by websites to remember visitors’ settings and login information better.